The Complicated Marketing of Health and Wellness In-Store

 One of the easiest ways to engage your shopper is provided through a quick scan of a QR code, allowing your shopper to find the information they’re looking for, and then some.

-And Dynamic QR codes offer you the ability to change that pathway, messaging or journey for the shopper by the week, day, even the hour.
+Dynamic QR codes offer you the ability to change that pathway, messaging, or journey for the shopper by the week, day, or even the hour.
 All without the necessity of changing out your display or signage.
 The nimble and diverse use of QR codes in-store adds even more value as they can extend or change your in-store marketing campaigns with little effort (and labor) when and where you need to.

 Informational Signage